JumaJuiceTime/TheHundredSaints/Adventuring/Travel.md

 ## Travel Procedure Per Day

-  - **Weather:** The Referee determines the day’s weather, using the tables in the Dolmenwood Campaign Book.
+  - **Weather:** The Referee determines the day’s weather, using the tables in the Ouran Campaign Book.
   - **Decide course:** The players decide on their course of travel for the day.
   - **Losing direction:** The Referee determines whether the party gets lost, depending on the terrain.
   - **Wandering monsters:** The Referee makes a check for a daytime random encounter.